High-frequency suppression of inductive coupling between flux qubit and transmission line resonator: TLR modes and high-frequency decoupling

 \section{TLR modes and high-frequency decoupling}

 We now calculate the frequencies and electric current profiles of the normal modes in the TLR.
 First, we note that the presence of $\Phi$ in the boundary condition in Eq.~(\ref{Eq:BoundaryCondition0}) means that in principle the equations for $\phi$ cannot be solved without knowledge of $\Phi$.
 We can however, eliminate $\Phi$ from the equations for $\phi$ under the approximation that $\Phi$ exhibits only small dynamical deviations away from its mean value $\overline{\Phi}$, which is a reasonable assumption for the low-energy states of the system.
-A more detailed derivation on this point is given in the Appendix.
-If we define the new variable
+A detailed derivation on this point is given in Appendix A. If we assume that $\Phi$ remains identically equal to $\overline{\Phi}$ at all times, and we define the new variable